AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/AMLSchemaManager2_15/README.md

 AMLSchemaManager2_15 Class
 ==========================
-AutomationML 2.1 APISingleton Class: Schema manager for CAEX-Schema Version 2.15 used in AutomationML
+Singleton Class: Schema manager for CAEX-Schema Version 2.15 used in AutomationML

 Inheritance Hierarchy